luciotato/LiteScript/README.md

 ##LiteScript is Literate

-LiteScript is literate with a twist. (based on the idea of *Literate CoffeeScript*)
+LiteScript is literate (based on the idea of *Literate CoffeeScript*).
 You write code and documentation on the same file, using *Github flavored Markdown* syntax.
 Code blocks, denoted by four spaces of indentation after a blank line, are treated as **code**.
-Every other line not indented at least 4 spaces, is considered Markdown and treated as comments by the compiler, *with some exceptions*. (the twist)
+Every other line not indented at least 4 spaces, is considered Markdown and treated as comments by the compiler, *with some exceptions*.

 The exception are: MarkDown *Titles* **(###, ####, #####)** introducing classes, methods and functions.

 This exception exists to allow markdown titles to act as block starters (class, function, method), and then keep literate markdown comment paragraphs *inside classes and functions*.
 Comments, if left outside the class or function, tend to get detached from their code on reorganizations.
 Anything else not indented 4 spaces is a literate comment, Github flavor MarkDown syntax.